Photo courtesy of the World Steel Association and Gerdau SA

 The 81.9 Mmt of steel made in China last month represents a 3.5 percent increase compared with the 79.1 Mmt it produced one year ago.
 Notably, it also marked a 6.2 percent increase from the prior month, when Chinese mills made just 77.1 Mmt of steel.

-Another theory involves Chinese steelmakers and manufacturers increased exports in anticipation of a Trump presidency that will see trade barriers increase in the U.S., followed by similar protection measures enacted in Europe and other parts of the world.
+Another theory involves Chinese steelmakers and manufacturers increased exports in anticipation of a Donald Trump presidency that will see trade barriers increase in the U.S., followed by similar protection measures enacted in Europe and other parts of the world.

-Whatever the causes of the boost in output, it made China one of five of the world’s 10 largest steel producing nations that experienced a production increase this October compared with one year earlier.
+Whatever the causes of the boost in output, it made China one of five of the world’s 10 largest steel-producing nations that experienced a production increase this October compared with one year earlier.

-Nations with reduced year-on-year output include: South Korea (-18.3 percent); Russia (-15.2 percent); Japan (-7.8 percent); the United States (-2.0 percent) and Iran (-1.9 percent).
+Nations with reduced year-on-year output include Russia (-15.2 percent); Japan (-7.8 percent); the United States (-2.0 percent); Iran (-1.9 percent); and South Korea (-1.8 percent).

-Joining China in the rising output club were: Brazil (+16.2 percent); Germany (+14.7 percent); India (+1.7 percent); and Turkey (+0.7 percent).
+Joining China in the rising output club were Brazil (+16.2 percent); Germany (+14.7 percent); India (+1.7 percent); and Turkey (+0.7 percent).

 While output in India and Turkey—two leading U.S. and European ferrous scrap export destinations—rose slightly, the pace of growth is down from earlier this year.